ay-aki/cp-algos/README.md

 # cp-algos
-These are my codes for competitive programing.
+These are my codes for competitive programing & so on.